vtquan/Saturn/docs/content/tutorials/create-rest-api.md

 ## PUT

-To update a book, we need the id and the book object with the updated data.
+To update a book, we need the id and a book object with updated data.
 First, we check that there is a book with the same id.
 Then we check that the data is valid.
 Then we update the book.

 ```fsharp
 let putAction id (book: Book) (next: HttpFunc) (ctx: HttpContext) =